 But if the hard drive is still not recognized, it may have other issues.
 Or, if the hard drive shows up but you cannot access the data, don't worry.
 You can move on and try the advanced fixes to get this issue resolved.

-Three Advanced Fixes for Hard Drive Not Detected/Unrecognized Error in BIOS
+Four Advanced Fixes for Hard Drive Not Detected Error in BIOS

 If the above quick fixes don't help, don't worry.
-Try the three troubleshooting tips here: Enable BIOS connection by yourself update driver repair hard disk corruption.
+Try the four troubleshooting tips here: Use Windows repair services Enable hard drive in BIOS Update drivers Check disk error.

 Applies to: Fix HDD not detected in BIOS error directly by enabling hard disk in BIOS.

 Step 1.
-Shut down the PC and restart the PC and press F2/F8/F11 or Delete to enter BIOS.
+Shut down the PC, restart the PC, and press F2/F8/F11 or Delete to enter BIOS.

 Step 2.
-Enter Setup and check the system documentation to see whether the undetected hard drive is turned Off in System Setup or not.
+Enter Setup and check the system documentation to see whether the undetected hard drive is turned Off in System Setup.

 Step 3.
 If it's Off, turn it ON in System Setup.